mia1996/mia1996.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
 I am a third-year PhD student from the Department of Computer Science and Engineering at Texas A&M University, working with [Dr. Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/).
 Prior to my study at Texas A&M, I received my Bachelor degree in Computer Science from Wuhan University, working with [Dr. Chenliang Li](http://www.lichenliang.net/).

-My research interests lie in machine learning and data mining.
-I have been studying reinforcement learning and its applications.
-Recently, I am interested in optimizing data mining solutions with deep reinforcement learning, such as anomaly detection and graph neural networks.
-I am experienced in text mining, such as topic modeling and text classification.
-I have also been working on automated machine learning to provide accessable machine learning solutions.
+I was a Research Intern at Seattle AI Lab.
+Kuai Inc., working with Dr. Wenye Ma and [Dr. Ji Liu](http://jiliu-ml.org/).

-I am an active open-source contributor.
-I strive to create easy-to-use tools to enable more people to benefit from machine learning and data mining algorithms.
-I am leading [RLCard](https://github.com/datamllab/rlcard), a toolkit for reinforcement learning in card games.
-I am also contributing to [PyODDS](https://github.com/datamllab/pyodds), an anomaly detection package with automated machine learning.
+My research mainly focuses on machine learning and data mining.
+In particular, I am interested in reinforcement learning and its applications in automated, interpretable, and human-friendly machine learning systems.
+Beyond research, I strive to create easy-to-use open-source tools to enable more people to benefit from machine learning and data mining algorithms.
+I am leading [RLCard](https://github.com/datamllab/rlcard), a toolkit for reinforcement learning in card games (the project has attracted more than 700 stars and 150 forks).
+I am also co-leading [PyODDS](https://github.com/datamllab/pyodds), an end-to-end outlier detection system with automated machine learning, and [TODS](https://github.com/datamllab/tods), an automated time-series outlier detection system.

 <h1> Publications </h1>